How Many Job Applications Should You Send Out?

 2. Highlight your achievements

-Getting your resume past the ATS is important--but then you need to impress the hiring manager.
-You do this by including your best accomplishments that show how you went beyond what was expected.
-Remember that there are 250 job applicants for each corporate job opening in the U.S, so you really need your achievements to shine!
+Getting your resume past the ATS is important — but then you need to impress the hiring manager.
+You can do this by including those accomplishments that show how you went beyond what was expected in your previous roles.

 Expert Tip